Macros and Triggers

 - Monaco editor with Python syntax highlighting and autocomplete

-- Autocomplete for the OpenAVC API (devices, state keys, commands)
+- Autocomplete for the OpenAVC API with return types, parameter types, and one-line examples

-- Console panel showing script output and errors
+- Console panel showing script output and full error tracebacks with clickable line numbers

 Quick Example